New NHS Group Model

 • Standardised governance processes and reduced duplication

-• Clear definition between matters reserved to each sovereign Board and those exercised jointly at Group level
+• Clear distinction between functions retained by each sovereign Board and those exercised jointly

 What stays the same:

-• The Dudley Group DGFT’s Council of Governors retains its legal duties
+• DGFT’s Council of Governors retains its legal duties

-• Accountability to NHS England, CQC and local partners
+• Accountability to NHSE, CQC and local partners

 • Local identity and site‑based leadership

-The Group will be led by Sir David Nicholson as Group Chair, with deputy chairs for each organisation – Lesley Writtle (Sandwell) and Gary Crowe (Dudley).
-Following a structured selection process, 11 Non-executive Directors (NEDs) have been appointed to group roles, and will take up their post from 1 April 2026.
-Each will hold a full NED role in one Trust and an Associate NED role in the other.
+The Group will be led by Sir David Nicholson as Group Chair, with Deputy Chairs for each organisation – Lesley Writtle (SWB) and Gary Crowe (DGFT).
+Following a structured selection process, 11 Non-executive Directors (NEDs) have been appointed to Group roles, each holding a full NED role in one Trust and an Associate NED role in the other.
 This approach aligns status and voting rights while supporting unified governance.

 Group Executive Directors